 If you pursue both of these strategies, you mitigate some of the volatility and maintain China's upside -- a recipe for making good money in the long term.
 If you focus solely on Chinese small caps, then you get a whole heck of a lot of upside, but you will need to be able to withstand serious volatility.

 If you stick solely with multinationals, however, then you're back at square one -- lacking direct exposure to China.

-Get your hands on that report and look at all of our China research and insights by clicking here to join Global Gains free for 30 days.
+If you'd like to look at all of our China research and insights, as well as read about the stocks we're recommending today, click here to join Global Gains free for 30 days.
 There is no obligation to subscribe.

-This article was first published Sept.
+This article was first published on Sept.
 12, 2008.
 It has been updated.